Valkyrior: Fictional history

 In later years, Brunnhilde became a member of Earth's Defenders.
-The remaining Valkyries were killed in a war between Odin and Hela over rule of Valhalla.
+The other Valkyries all died when Odin and Hela went to war over who would rule Valhalla.
 Odin restored the Valkyries to life after he regained possession of Valhalla, but these Valkyries only have physical form within Valhalla; outside it, they exist only in astral form.
 Valtrauta has taken Brunnhilde's place as ruler of the Valkyrior, and Hildegarde's sister Krista (aka Mist) has filled the role of the ninth Valkyrie, left open since Brunnhilde's departure.

-During the "War of the Realms" storyline, Valkyrie and the rest of the Valkrior are massacred by Malekith and his forces invading New York.
-During the battle, Valkyrie is beheaded by Malekith.
+During the "War of the Realms" storyline, Brunnhilde and the rest of the Valkyrior, save Mirage, are massacred by Malekith and his forces invading New York.
+During the battle, Brunnhilde is beheaded by Malekith.
 Afterwards, Jane Foster then takes up the mantle of Valkyrie.